5th Upper Midwest Trombone Summit Concert

 Dear Trombonists and Trombone Fans,

-Sunday, October 9th will mark the fourth Upper Midwest Trombone Summit, held at the Haas Fine Arts Center of the campus of University of Wisconsin Eau Claire.
-The event will feature trombone ensembles from University of Minnesota (Tom Ashworth, director), UW-Eau Claire (Phil Ostrander, director), UW-River Falls (Rick Gaynor, director) and UW-Whitewater (Mike Dugan, director), and Concordia-Moorhead (Nat Dickey, director) in a 5 PM concert at Gantner Hall in Eau Claire.
+Sunday, October 6th will mark the fifth Upper Midwest Trombone Summit, held at the Haas Fine Arts Center of the campus of University of Wisconsin Eau Claire.
+The event will feature trombone ensembles from University of Minnesota (Tom Ashworth, director), UW-Eau Claire (Phil Ostrander, director), UW-River Falls (Rick Gaynor, director) and UW-Whitewater (Mike Dugan, director), Concordia-Moorhead (Nat Dickey, director), and Lawrence University (Nick Keelan, director) in a 5 PM concert at Gantner Hall in Eau Claire.
 The event will conclude with a short massed trombone ensemble performance.
 There will be several major professional instrument vendors at the Trombone Summit – horns will be available to try.
 Please contact Phil Ostrander for more information.

 Events will start at 9:30 AM with a warm up and continue on with the schedule as listed below.
 The high school ensemble will perform at 4:45 PM (prior to the 5 PM concert).
 If you or your high school student would be interested in participating in this event, please contact Phil Ostrander at the following email address: email@example.com.
 Please cc our high school ensemble administrator: David Behm at firstname.lastname@example.org.
 As cost saving measure, music will be emailed only!
 High school players who attend the event are also encouraged to perform with the concluding massed trombone ensemble.
 Please bring lunch or plan to buy something nearby.